Crab Season: Where to Find Fresh Dungeness Crab

 Fresh Dungeness crab, plucked straight from the Pacific Ocean, is a Sonoma County point of pride.
 Crab season traditionally begins in late November, with harvest running through June, though prime season is in the winter months, when the cold waters flourish with the light reddish brown crustaceans.
 Christmas crab all around!

-The tiny café is more bait shop than restaurant, and that makes sense, because Tony and Carol Anello catch the seafood themselves on a sturdy boat named Annabelle.
-The Spud Point market is directly across the street from Spud Point Marina, guaranteeing the sweet, succulent crab is dock-to-door fresh.
+Owned by Tony and Carol Anello, the tiny café is more like a bait shop than a restaurant, and that makes sense, because Tony and son Mark catch the seafood themselves on sturdy boats named the "Annabelle" and the "Cape Ommaney."
+The Spud Point market is directly across the street from Spud Point Marina, guaranteeing that the sweet, succulent crab is dock-to-door fresh.
 You can see it cooked whole in the boiler right outside the store, then buy it by the pound to take home.
-Or, if you’re feeling picnic-y, take a seat at an outdoor table and dig into crab cakes, crab cocktail, or crab sandwiches.
+Or, if you're feeling picnic-y, take a seat at one of the outdoor tables and dig into crab cakes, crab cocktail, or crab sandwiches.

 Right at the curve around the northern Bodega bend, you'll see bustles of people year-round, converging on a tiny little shack on the side of the road to get their fill of Dungeness crab cake sandwiches.
 That's because restaurant owner Captain Rick Powers' own schooner hauls in the crustaceans, and then he has his cooks craft them into buttery dishes, to eat at a table overlooking the Bay.
 It's so popular that getting a seat can be difficult, in fact.
 Here's the trick.
 Place your order at the counter, get it to-go, then clamber back in your car and head to the beach for an al fresco feast.
 Just beware the seagulls — they're not shy about dive-bombing to steal the delicious chips served alongside.